Serre functors and graded categories: Calabi-Yau categories

 \subsection{Synthetic Calabi-Yau categories}

 Now we prove a result which will give a characterisation of fractional Calabi-Yau triangulated categories.
-However, we consider a general equivariant category $(\D,F)$ with Serre duality, as even when $\D$ is triangulated it can be useful to choose an automorphism $F$ other than the automorphism $\Sigma$ coming from the triangulated structure.
+However, we consider a general equivariant category $(\D,F)$ with Serre duality, as even when $\D$ is triangulated it can be useful to choose an automorphism $F$ other than the automorphism $\Sigma$ coming from the triangulated structure: for example, in Section \ref{ss:hrfa} below, $F$ will be a power of $\Sigma$.
 So, in general, we think of these relations as ``synthetic'' (not ``genuine'') fractional Calabi-Yau relations. \begin{definition} Let $(\D,F)$ be a $\Z$-equivariant category with $\chi$-equivariant Serre functor $(\se,\sse)$.
 We say $(\D,F)$ is \emph{$\chi$-synthetic Calabi-Yau of dimension $N/m$} if

 in $\Z\aCat$. \end{definition}

 Let $(\D,F)$ be a $\Z$-equivariant category and let $\te=\se^- F$.
 Let $\chi:\Z\to\kk^\times$ be a character and let $0\leq N\leq m$. \begin{theorem} Let $k=m-N$.
 The following are equivalent: \begin{enumerate}[label=(\alph*)] \item $(\D,F)$ is synthetic Calabi-Yau of dimension $N/m$; \item the $\Z$-equivariant category $(\D,\te)$ has a $\chi$-equivariant Serre functor $(\se,\sse')$ and \item the $\Z$-equivariant category $(\D,F)$ has a $\chi$-equivariant Serre functor $(\se,\sse)$ and